AndersDeath/diary2/000-current.md

 # 15 December - Thursday - Yerevan - 77 day of immigration

 I went to OVIR this morning and asked for social card.
 Tomorrow I will get it.
 In 30 minutes I will go to notary office in order to get new docuemts that I want sending to Russia.
 It's very important thing.
+Also I finally got a notary applyed documents and everything is ready for Ksushas trip ti russia.